chickazee4/starling/docs/starling2csv.md

+Note: Many Starling databases are divided into a .dbf, a .var, an .inf, and a .prt file, all with the same base name; the .dbf is the primary file and should be the first argument when running starling2csv.
+The .dbf provides the overall database structure, the .var is a mandatory-when-present auxiliary database which contains extra database entries that are too long to be stored in the .dbf, the .inf is an optional markup file containing a human-readable summary of the database, nicer column names, etc., and the .prt contains information for printing, which is not taken into account by starling2csv.
+IMPORTANTLY: **.var** files with the same basename as their parent .dbf do **not** need to be specifically provided as inputs in order to be taken into account in tabulation (they will automatically be drawn in as long as they are in the same directory, since they are mandatory in most/all cases), but if you want the program to use the **.inf** file to add more human details to the output, you **do** have to manually include it using either the -i or -I flag (see below for the difference).

 Usage: starling2csv [DBF FILENAME] (OPTIONS...)

     -c              Cleanse all entries of garbage - same as combining -D, -T, and -S flags.
-    -d              Change the delimiter of the CSV file (defaults to commas).
+    -d DELIM        Change the delimiter of the CSV output (defaults to commas).
 Delimiters may be of arbitrary length and include any valid Unicode character.
-    -D              Omit tabs, newlines, and commas in entries in order to avoid conflicts with commonly-used CSV delimiters.
+    -D              Omit tabs, newlines, and commas in output in order to avoid conflicts with commonly-used CSV delimiters.
     -i FILENAME     Include in output data from an .inf file located at FILENAME.
     -I              Include in output data from an automatically detected .inf file (works if there is an .inf file with the same name in the same directory as the database file), i.e. human field names and database description.
     -l              Use field names to organize rows instead of columns (i.e. print field names in their own single column).